-The camera comes in three colour variations (subject to availability): white, black and grey.
+The camera comes in four colour variations (subject to availability): pink, white, black and grey.
 Although the EOS M10 is also available in different colours (the range of colours varies with the region), the design of the EOS M100 feels more contemporary, particularly for the white and grey models which feature two different coloured tones on the textured pattern and the top and bottom parts of the body.

 Controls and handling